yungshenglu/LeetCode/LC-1022/README.md

-# LC-1022 - Sum of Root To Leaf Binary Numbers
+# LC-1022 - Sum of Root to Leaf Binary Numbers

 Given a binary tree, each node has value `0` or `1`.
 Each root-to-leaf path represents a binary number starting with the most significant bit.
 For example, if the path is `0 -> 1 -> 1 -> 0 -> 1`, then this could represent `01101` in binary, which is `13`.